-NOTE: As the radiated immunity testing is defined in the frequency range 80 MHz to 6 GHz, there is no exclusion band defined for repeater type 2-O.
+NOTE: As the radiated immunity testing is defined in the frequency range 80 MHz to 6 GHz, there is no exclusion band defined for FR2.

 4.5 NR repeaters test configurations

 The present clause defines the NR repeaters test configurations that shall be used for demonstrating conformance.
 A single NR repeater carrier shall be used for testing of single-carrier capable NR repeaters.